Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-11-22-Funded PhD Opportunities.md

 ### Other Requirements

 - (**E**) This scholarship may require Academic Technology Approval Scheme approval for the successful candidate if from outside of the EU/EEA.
-- (**E**) Start date is flexible and will be agreed with supervisory team and M34Impact Programme Leads
+- (**E**) Start date is flexible and will be agreed with supervisory team and M34Impact Programme Leads.

 ## Deadlines